Melbourne Australia Temple: Design and architecture

 The temple has an architectural style with elements common to contemporary temples and was designed by the church’s architectural services, along with Warwick Tempany.

 The temple is on a 5.98-acre (2.42 ha) site in Wantirna South, Melbourne.
 Its grounds feature manicured lawns, flowerbeds, and native Australian shrubbery.
-While there is no visitors' center at the site, the landscaped area provides peaceful surroundings to enhance peace and reverence for visitors viewing its exterior.
+While there is no visitors' centre at the site, the landscaped area provides peaceful surroundings to enhance peace and reverence for visitors viewing its exterior.

 The temple is a single-story building, prominently clad in snow-white granite sourced from Campolonghi, Italy.
 The exterior has a centrally positioned spire with a gold-leafed statue of the angel Moroni, symbolizing the restoration of the gospel and signifying an important theme in the church's teachings.
 The eastward orientation and upward-reaching spire symbolize the direction of Jesus Christ at the second coming.
 Additionally, the temple’s elevated site makes it a visible landmark, easily noticeable from Melbourne's EastLink freeway.

 The temple's interior emphasizes simplicity, elegance, and spiritual purpose.
 The rooms feature fine woodwork, crystal chandeliers, and decorative glasswork with subtle Australian floral motifs, reflecting both regional aesthetics and religious symbolism.
 At the heart of the temple is the celestial room, a peaceful and beautifully decorated space intended for meditation and spiritual reflection.
 Additionally, the temple houses two ordinance rooms, two sealing rooms, and a baptistry, with a font resting upon twelve oxen statues, symbolizing the twelve tribes of Israel.
 Volunteers from the local community meticulously assembled the large chandelier in the celestial room, hanging each crystal individually.

 Renovation and community involvement

 Since its dedication in 2000, the temple has not had major renovations or structural modifications.
 In April 2024, the temple temporarily closed to complete a minor interior refurbishment project.
 The scope of the project was limited, with no significant alterations made to its architectural design, structural elements, or exterior appearance.

-The temple does not have an adjacent visitors' center, but during its public open house held from June 2 to June 10, 2000, the approximately 28,000 visitors toured the building, including prominent civic leaders such as the Governor of Victoria, Sir James Gobbo, and Victorian Member of Parliament Ross Smith, both of whom praised its architectural beauty and peaceful atmosphere.
+The temple does not have an adjacent visitors' centre, but during its public open house held from 2 June to 10 June 2000, the approximately 28,000 visitors toured the building, including prominent civic leaders such as the Governor of Victoria, Sir James Gobbo, and Victorian Member of Parliament Ross Smith, both of whom praised its architectural beauty and peaceful atmosphere.
 The event raised local awareness and understanding of the church and positive interactions with community members from diverse backgrounds.